Preference Robustness for DPO with Applications to Public Health: Experiments

 \section{Experiments}

 We validate \textsc{DPO-PRO} in two different settings.
 First, we validate the methodology on a standardized benchmark for preference-based LLM finetuning.
 Next, we adapt this experiment for the ARMMAN maternal health dataset \cite{ARMMAN} in the following section.
+The complete experimental details are provided in the extended version of this paper \cite{kim2025dpopro}.